rombrew/phobia/doc/MachineProbe.md

 - `pm.watt_wA_reverse` - Maximal reverse current on DC link.
 - `pm.watt_uDC_maximal` - Maximal overvoltage on DC link.

-Also do not forget to reset the machine parameters if you have previously run another machine.
+Also do not forget to reset the machine constants if you have previously run another machine.

 	(pmc) pm_default_machine

 ## Sensors adjustment

 To achieve the best accuracy PMC has the ability of self-adjust voltage and current onboard sensors.
-The self-adjustment procedure allows you to match measurement channels between phases.
+The self-adjustment procedure allows you to match measurement channels across phases.

 	(pmc) pm_self_adjust